-Like animals and plants, fungi are eukaryots, which means the cells contain cell-bound organelles and a nucleus.
+Like animals and plants, fungi are eukaryotes, which means the cells contain cell-bound organelles and a nucleus.
 They are heterotrophic, like animals, but in contrast to most of them they exhibit external digestion.
 Like plants, they have vacuoles and a cell wall and reproduce both sexually and asexually.
 But in contrast to plants, the cell walls are made of chitin and glucans.
 Most fungi are multicellular, but there are also single-celled fungi, where yeasts are the most well-known.

-In the cytosol of the hyphae, various enzymes are produced.
-Those are transported through the hyphal membrane and, together with organic acids, secreted into the surrounding substrate (e.g. wood, soil, living plants).
-Depending on the type of enzyme, they can break down cellulose, hemicellulose, lignin, proteins or other complicated organic compounds to simpler soluble substances like sugars (mono- or disaccharides), amino acids or oligopeptides.
+In contrast to animals, fungi utilise extracellular digestion (see animation).
+Various enzymes are produced in the cytosol of the hyphae.
+They are transported with organic acids through the membrane of the hyphae and secreted into surrounding substrates.
+Depending on the enzyme, they can break down cellulose, hemicellulose, lignin, proteins or other complicated organic compounds to simpler soluble substances like sugars (mono- or disaccharides), amino acids or oligopeptides.
 These substances can be transported through the hyphal membrane into the fungal cell (hyphal compartment).

 Photos © Pernille Bronken Eidesen